statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 ![Assignment Source Nav](https://user-images.githubusercontent.com/102695539/237241704-f2dc5c83-a0c9-4cf2-a354-2904f6612c47.png)

 Here, you'll specify a query that provides a view into your exposure assignment data.
-You'll need to provide a timestamp, experiment ID, group ID, and at least one unit identifier.
+You'll need to provide a timestamp, experiment ID, group ID, and at least one unit ID (i.e. a unique identifier for the type of units you're experimenting on).

 ![Assignment Source Query](https://user-images.githubusercontent.com/102695539/237241702-d877cafa-23f0-4964-a50c-813e93cb3add.png)
 ![Assignment Source Mapping](https://user-images.githubusercontent.com/102695539/237241701-5f95ff7f-2ae3-4a31-85aa-aa9ec111770d.png)